adnaan/gomodest-starter/README.md

 Gomodest is a demo app inspired from modest approaches to building webapps as enlisted in https://modestjs.works/.
 It can be used as a template to spin off simple Go webapps.

+> The main idea is to mostly use server rendered html with spots of client-side dynamism using SvelteJS & StimulusJS

 The webapp is mostly plain old javascript, html, css but with spots of SvelteJS used for interactivity without page reloads.

-Used:
+StimulusJS is used for sprinkling interactivity in server rendered html & mounting Svelte components into divs.

+A few things which were used:

-1. Go, html/template
+1. Go, html/template, goview
 2. SvelteJS
 3. StimulusJS
 4. Bulma CSS

+Many more things in `go.mod` & `web/package.json`

+To run, clone this repo and:

 ```bash
 $ cd web && yarn install && yarn watch
 $ go run main.go
 ```

 This snippet is the most interesting part of this demo: